paulang1807/learn-tech/docker/Readme_Docker.md

     - Use `--rm` flag to remove the container on exit
     - Use `-d` or `--detach` flag to run it in the background (detached mode)
     - Use `-p <local_port>:<container_port>` or `--publish` flag to specify port
-    - Use `--net=host` to specify local host as the network
     - Use `--name` flag to give the container a name
     - Use `-e` or `--env` flag to pass environment variables
-    - Use `--net` flag to specify the network to connect to
+    - Use `--network` flag to specify the network to connect to
         - Use `--net=host` to specify host network
     - Use `--network-alias` to set a dns alias
     - Use `-v <[volume_name]:/<path_in_container>` flag to specify a volume